-I recommend you to review the post about Linux Syslog Server for a detailed explanation about logs and how to configure the rsyslogd.
+I recommend you to review the Linux Syslog Server for a detailed explanation about logs and how to configure the rsyslogd.

 One of the ways to fight spam is to scan the mailboxes by some tool, searching for certain patterns associated with spam.

-One of the best solutions is SpamAssassin, which is also open source.
+One of the best solutions is SpamAssassin, which is open source.

 You can install it like this: